devtron-labs/devtron/docs/user-guide/global-configurations/external-links.md

 To monitor/debug an application using a specific Monitoring Tool (such as Grafana, Kibana, etc.), you may need to navigate to the tool's page, then to the respective app/resource page.

-External links take you directly to the tool's page, which includes the context of the application, environment, pod, and container.
+`External Links` can take you directly to the tool's page, which includes the context of the application, environment, pod, and container.

 ## Prerequisites